-Resident Remediation: A Complete Guide for GME Programs
+Resident Remediation: A Guide for GME Programs

 Resident remediation is one of the most challenging responsibilities in Graduate Medical Education.
 Program directors, coordinators, and faculty members are expected to protect patient care, support resident growth, meet ACGME requirements, and safeguard the program.
 At the same time, remediation is often misunderstood, inconsistently implemented, and emotionally complex for both faculty and residents.